-Please note that feedback from John Brooke, Hewlett-Packard (which once indirectly acquired the original copyright holder Digital Equipment Corporation), and Serco Usability Services is still missing.
+I’m still waiting for feedback from John Brooke, Hewlett-Packard (which once acquired the original copyright holder, Digital Equipment Corporation), and Serco Usability Services.
 However, “SUS has been made freely available for use in usability assessment.”
-And wishes to be used more often.
+And likes to be used more often.

 I came across “SUS” a while ago and like to apply it in my diploma thesis.

 Do have any experience using it?